Welcome to the 2023 edition of Travelling in Europe!

 You are protected from a wide range of unfair commercial practices, both online and in shops.
 Pre-ticked boxes on websites are banned so that you do not unintentionally pay for travel insurance when buying a plane ticket online, for example.

-The full price, including VAT, as well as the unit price - the price per kilo or per litre - of all goods for sale must be clearly displayed.
-When booking a flight online, the total price of the ticket, including charges and taxes, must be visible from the start of the booking process.
+The full price, including VAT and the unit price – the price per kilo or per litre – of all goods for sale must be clearly displayed.
+When booking accommodation or a flight online, the total price, including charges and taxes, must be visible from the start of the booking process.

 Resolve any problems

-The European Consumer Centres Network (ECC-Net) gives practical information on EU consumer rights as well as free advice and assistance with cross-border complaints or disputes.
-There is one centre in each EU country as well as in Iceland and Norway.
-There is also a useful ECC-Net travel app with lots of practical help and information while travelling, download the app (available in 25 languages):
+The European Consumer Centres Network gives practical information on EU consumer rights, as well as free advice and assistance with cross-border complaints or disputes.
+For practical help and information while travelling, download the app (available in 25 languages):